 Now that’s out the way, let’s get to it…

-Basically, we’ll take the 3 key captain candidates that we identify in our poll, sometimes 4 depending on the week, for example, for gameweek 1 it would be Salah, Agüero and Zaha (usually it’s 3), and we cross reference certain relevant statistics in a 3-way battle and whoever has the best stats, wins.
+Basically, we’ll take the 3 key captain candidates that we identify in our poll, sometimes 4 depending on the week, for example, for Gameweek 1 it would have been Salah, Agüero and Zaha (usually it’s 3), and we cross reference certain relevant statistics in a 3-way battle and whoever has the best ‘Metric score’, wins.